 We have a significant customer base in the commercial casino and gaming sector.
-According to CPA firm Rubin Brown's Gaming Services Group, US Gaming industry annual revenues surpassed \$73 billion in 2016, as compared to approximately \$71 billion in 2015.
+According to CPA firm Rubin Brown's Gaming Services Group, US Gaming industry annual revenues grew to nearly \$76 billion in 2017, as compared to approximately \$73 billion in 2016.
 Amenities in contemporary casinos extend well beyond gaming to include a variety of entertainment and leisure options as well as modern convention centers and meeting facilities to attract the corporate market.
 International gaming markets are growing rapidly both in size and new jurisdictions.
 Asian gaming markets continue to generate robust growth.
 Gross gaming revenue in Macau exceeds that of the Las Vegas Strip, with a number of the current and planned properties in the region operated by U.S.-based companies.
 As the market share leader in providing PMS systems to casinos on the Las Vegas Strip, we are well positioned to benefit from these strong and long-standing relationships as our customer base expands into international markets.
 Additionally, as gaming operators migrate toward cashless operations, optimization of non-gaming spend and digital track-and-log of unique guest behavior, we are able to provide the requisite technologies and expertise to satisfy their needs.

 We also have expertise in serving the unique needs of Cruise ship operators.
-Guests and potential customers are expecting an experience that reflects their unique tastes, preferences and travel habits and cruise operators have seen the need to adequately support the increasing level of personalization and detail required to capture the highest level of guest satisfaction.
+Guests and potential customers are expecting an experience that reflects their unique tastes, preferences and travel habits, and cruise operators have seen the need to adequately support the increasing level of personalization and detail required to capture the highest level of guest satisfaction.
 Our products and services are designed to best help them deliver on this critical part of their business.
-According to the Cruise Lines International Association and Cruise Market Watch 2017, cruise lines continued the growth trends of recent years in 2016.
-The worldwide cruise ship fleet currently stands at 448 ships and the current order book for 2016 includes 26 new builds, with 97 new ships to be delivered by 2026.
-The industry carried an estimated 24.2 million passengers in 2016, up from nearly 23.2 million passengers in 2015.
+According to the Cruise Lines International Association and Cruise Market Watch 2018, cruise lines continued the growth trends of recent years in 2017.
+The worldwide cruise ship fleet currently stands at 365 ships and the current order book includes 106 new ships to be delivered by 2027.
+The industry carried an estimated 25.2 million passengers in 2017, up from nearly 24.2 million passengers in 2016.